Senelli/nosql-challenge/README.md

 ## Part 1: Database and Jupyter Notebook Set Up
 - Used the NoSQL_setup_starter.ipynb for this section of the challenge
 - Imported the data provided in the establishments.json file from the Terminal.
 Named the database uk_food and the collection establishments.
-Used the statement below.
+Used the statement below:
     - mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json
 - Imported the librarie: PyMongo and Pretty Print (pprint).
 - Created an instance of the Mongo Client.